|

 are many items of use to Revolutionary War period reenactors.
 For those who

-members of the 40th Regiment of Foot, Brigade of the American Revolution (Roy
+I am a member of the 40th Regiment of Foot, Brigade of the American Revolution

 Island Reg't.
 Like most other units, much of what they used they bought from